mindhash/r1-on-tir/r1-on-training-cluster.md

 ```
 export OPENAI_API_KEY=""
-python3 client.py
+python3 /shared/code/client.py
 ```

 - You will see response from the model on the console.
+- NOTE: The first request will take some time to complete.